noseka1/toolbox-container/README.md

 ```
 $ podman push openshift-toolbox:basic <registry_path>/openshift-toolbox:basic
 ```
-## Using OpenShift Toolbox as a development machine on Windows
+## Using OpenShift Toolbox for development on Windows

 You may encounter situations where you were handed over a corporate laptop that runs Windows and you were given rather restricted permissions to what you can run on this laptop.
 If the laptop allows you to run Docker, you can use OpenShift Toolbox to spin up a developer environment.